BillQK/gitlock/README.md

 ### Integration with CI/CD

-Add GitlockHolmes to your CI/CD pipeline to monitor code health:
+Add Gitlock to your CI/CD pipeline to monitor code health:

 ```yaml
 # Example GitHub Action workflow